AlexandrosKyriakakis/Lessons/README.md

 ## Conclusion

-This project's inner purpose was to get comfortable with python and it's libraries, trying we scrapping and make something usefull for my impatient classmates...
+Project's inner purpose was to get comfortable with python and it's libraries, trying web scrapping and make something usefull for my impatient classmates...

 Have Fun!